SilverFishCat/JeitgeiK/vim/README.md

+System-wide configuration: `/etc/vimrc`
+Per-user configuration: `~/.vimrc`
-~/.vimrc defines the behaviour of vim for the current user Simply append the contents of the file to an existing ~/.vimrc to install the new binding
+The `.vimrc` file defines the behaviour as well as binding of vim.
+Simply append the contents of the file to an existing `~/.vimrc` to install the new binding